jackyzha0/quartz/content/_index.md

 title: "Jet Hughes"
 ---

 Hello there, I'm Jet!
-I am a undergraduate student and the University of Otago and this is my personal collection of notes, slash my portfolio.
+I am a undergraduate student at the University of Otago and this is my personal collection of notes, slash my portfolio.

 1) [Uni Notes](notes/uni-notes.md)
 2) [Cheat Sheets](notes/cheat-sheets.md)